PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 dialects, allowing a later phase to compose QEC, physical quantum, and classical instructions without putting all of their concepts in one enum.

+### Intended authors and ergonomic typing

+`InstrProgram` is the shared artifact for both hand-authored experiments and programmatically generated, imported, or transformed programs.
+There is no unchecked “generated program” variant.
+Generators and compiler passes can still miswire ports, reuse a consumed block, produce incompatible branch results, or compose an implementation with unsupported operands, so they benefit from the same validation as a person using the Python or Rust builder.

+The type system should nevertheless remain ergonomic.
+It is a compact, serializable runtime type algebra with dialect-owned opaque types and generic linearity/copyability traits, not a requirement that users spell deeply nested Rust generic types.
+Common instruction builders infer result types from the definition, input values, and parameters.
+Hand authors normally see named ports, returned values, and actionable errors; generic tooling can inspect the same concrete type IDs and payloads.

+The validation responsibilities are deliberately layered:

+1. generic construction verifies named ports, arity, type compatibility, definition/use, linear ownership, and structured-region joins;
+2. implementation resolution verifies facts such as patch geometry, orientation, adjacency, supported bases, and target capabilities;
+3. QEC semantic verification checks that the selected plan realizes the instruction's declared logical transformation, frame transfer, measurement, and lifecycle contract.

+This keeps “well formed” precise without forcing every implementation-specific surface-code restriction into the generic graph type system.

 This is intentionally less abstract than a general IR.
 The first version does not need arbitrary memory models, exceptions, object systems, unrestricted CFG construction, or a generic optimization framework.
 When resolved domain